-THEATER 185 Directed Study - 1 UNITS (CSU) THEATER 285 Directed Study - 2 UNITS (CSU)
+THEATER 185 Directed Study 1 UNITS (CŠU)

+THEATER 285 Directed Study 2 UNITS (CŠU)

 Allows students to pursue Directed Study on a contract basis under the supervision of a instructor.
-Please refer to the "Directed Study" section of this catalog for additional information http://workforce.lacitycollege.edu/
+Please refer to the "Directed Study" section of this catalog for additional information.